 The 10 Best Medical School Scholarships

 If you’re looking for ways to pay for medical school, scholarships are the best place to start.
 When you earn a scholarship, that’s free money that you won’t have to repay after graduation.
-Listed below are the 10 best scholarships for medical education.
+Listed below are the ten best scholarship programs for medical education.

 1. Physicians of Tomorrow Awards

-The Physicians of Tomorrow Awards is a scholarship given by the American Medical Association (AMA).
-Every year, the AMA awards 10 different $10,000 scholarships to third-year medical students.
+The Physicians of Tomorrow Awards is a medical school scholarship given by the American Medical Association (AMA).
+Every year, the AMA awards 10 different $10,000 scholarships to third-year medical school students.

 However, you can’t just go online and apply for this scholarship; but rather, you need to be nominated by the dean of your college.
 But that doesn’t mean you have to just passively sit by and hope you get chosen.